csswizardry/csswizardry.github.com/_posts/2014-10-29-the-specificity-graph.md

 use that information to refactor or rework our CSS into a better shape.

-A graph with a lot of peaks and troughs is a _bad_ Specificity Graph: it is telling us that our CSS full of—or prone to—specificity issues because of weighty selectors being defined before lighter ones.
+A graph with a lot of peaks and troughs is a _bad_ Specificity Graph: it is telling us that our CSS is full of—or prone to—specificity issues because of weighty selectors being defined before lighter ones.
 We have a codebase that is likely to prove problematic because we have erratic and poorly managed
 specificity-and-source-order: we are more likely to spend time undoing or